Automorphisms of the procongruence pants complex

-In particular, the image of $f$ in $\Out^\I(\kPG(S_{1,2}\ssm\g))$ commutes with the image of $\Sigma_4$ via the outer representation associated to the short exact sequence:

-It is then clear that all hypotheses of Lemma~\ref{Wells} are satisfied and $f$ extends to an automorphism of $\kG(S_{1,2}\ssm\g)$.
+By Lemma~\ref{imageproj}, the image of $f$ in $\Out^\I(\kPG(S_{1,2}\ssm\g))$ commutes with the image of $\Sigma_4$, so that all hypotheses of Lemma~\ref{Wells}, applied to the short exact sequence~\eqref{stabext}, are satisfied and $f$ extends to an automorphism of $\kG(S_{1,2}\ssm\g)$.
 As in Section~\ref{mainlemma=1}, we then conclude that $f$ induces an automorphism of the pants complex $\kC_P(S_{1,2}\ssm\g)$, as claimed above.